Basics & Getting Started

 - The Vocational Rehabilitation and Employment (VR&E) Program is authorized by Congress under Title 38, Code of Federal Regulations, Chapter 31.
 The mission of VR&E is to help veterans with service-connected disabilities to prepare for, find, and keep suitable jobs.
 Also, Vocational Rehabilitation and Employment Service provides vocational-educational counseling to veterans and certain dependents.
 VR&E can provide a wide range of vocational and educational counseling services to service members still on active duty, as well as veterans and dependents who are eligible for one of VA's educational benefit programs.

 Using Your Benefits

 Gonzaga is used to working with the VA – we’ve been doing it for years.
 Please know that our friends in Financial Aid know that sometimes it can take a month to receive checks.
 As long as you have completed the necessary paperwork and the School Certifying Official has said you are good, you are probably good.
 When in doubt, reach out the School Certifying Official to double check that you don’t need to do anything else, and check status.

 - Have you submitted your verification letter to Mike Grabowski?

 - Has your enrollment certification been completed by Mike Grabowski or through the toll free verification number 1-877-823-2378 for chapters 30 and 1606?
 (Chapters 31, 33 and 35 do not need to verify at the end of each month).

 - Previous over payments will be satisfied by current awards.
 Current benefits could be applied towards previous balance.

-- Don't Panic - the Financial Aid Office is used to the VA timelines, please connect with a representative as soon as possible.
+- Don't Panic - the Financial Aid Office understands VA timelines, please connect with a representative as soon as possible.